basho/basho_docs/source/languages/en/riakcs/cookbooks/garbage-collection.md

 Once all of the object blocks represented by a key in the `riak-cs-gc` bucket have been deleted, the key is deleted from the `riak-cs-gc` bucket.
+{{/1.5.0-}}
+{{#1.5.0+}}

+The asynchronous portion of the garbage collection process is orchestrated by the garbage collection daemon that wakes up at specific intervals and checks the `riak-cs-gc` bucket for any scheduled entries that are eligible for reaping.

+The daemon gathers the eligible keys for deletion by performing a secondary index range query on the `$key` index with a lower bound of time *0* and an upper bound of the current time.
+This allows the daemon to collect all the keys that are eligible for deletion and have some way of accounting for clock skew.

+The daemon may also be configured to use more efficient paginated index queries to gather the deletion-eligible keys by setting the `gc_paginated_indexes` configuration option to `true`.
+In this case the gc daemon requests up to `gc_batch_size` keys from the GC bucket and deletes the manifests associated with those keys before requesting the next set of keys.

+The initial query performed by the garbage collection daemon may return a subset of the eligible records if `gc_paginated_indexes` is `true` or all eligible records otherwise.

+The daemon starts up a worker process to carry out the actual reaping of the records and passes it the batch of keys from the query of the `riak-cs-gc` bucket.
+The value for each key received by the worker process is a set containing one or more object manifests that must be reaped.
+The worker process removes the objects represented by each object manifest in the set and then notifies the garbage collection daemon that it has completed the task and is available for more work.

+Meanwhile, the daemon repeats the process of querying the `riak-cs-gc` bucket for more eligible records to delete and feeding the resulting keys to worker processes until either the maximum number of worker processes is reached (`gc_max_workers`) or there are no remaining records eligible for removal.

+Deletion eligibility is determined using the key values in the `riak-cs-gc` bucket.
+The keys in the `riak-cs-gc` bucket are representations of epoch time values with random suffixes appended.
+The purpose of the random suffix is to avoid hot keys when the system is dealing with high volumes of deletes or overwrites.
+If the current time according to the daemon minus the leeway interval is later than the time represented by a key then the blocks for any object manifests stored at that key are eligible for deletion and the daemon passes them off to a worker process that attempts to delete them.

+There are two levels of concurrency within the garbage collection process.
+The first is the use of worker processes by the garbage collection daemon to allow different groups of eligible records from the garbage collection bucket to be processed independently.
+The second is that multiple workers processes can be employed in the deletion of data blocks associated with a single object.
+The latter is discussed more in the *Object Block Reaping* section below.

+Once all of the objects represented by manifests stored for a particular key in the `riak-cs-gc` bucket have been deleted, the key is deleted from the `riak-cs-gc` bucket.
+{{/1.5.0+}}

 ## Controlling the GC Daemon